somedayrainbows/backend-curriculum-site/module3/lessons/consuming_an_api_with_tdd.md

 end
 ```

-Run your tests and you should get an error `undefined method ‘get_stations`.
+Run your tests and you should get an error `undefined method 'get_stations'`.
 Let set up our method.

 # app/services/nrel_service.rb